 - Ensure safe handing and use of substances.

-- Provide information, instruction, supervision and training so that employees are competent to carry out their role.
+- Provide information such as health and safety signs, instruction, supervision and training so that employees are competent to carry out their role.

 - Review and revise all these policies regularly.